kubernetes-sigs/aws-load-balancer-controller/README.md

 alb.ingress.kubernetes.io/healthcheck-path
 alb.ingress.kubernetes.io/port
 alb.ingress.kubernetes.io/scheme
-alb.ingress.kubernetes.io/security-groups
-alb.ingress.kubernetes.io/subnets
 alb.ingress.kubernetes.io/successCodes
 alb.ingress.kubernetes.io/tags
 ```

-The following describes each annotations use, namespaces are omitted for brevity.
+Optional annotations use, the namespace is omitted for brevity.

-- **backend-protocol**: Optional.
-Enables selection of protocol for ALB to use to connect to backend service.
+- **backend-protocol**: Enables selection of protocol for ALB to use to connect to backend service.
 When omitted, `HTTP` is used.

-- **certificate-arn**: Optional.
-Enables HTTPS and uses the certificate defined, based on arn, stored in your [AWS Certificate Manager](https://aws.amazon.com/certificate-manager).
+- **certificate-arn**: Enables HTTPS and uses the certificate defined, based on arn, stored in your [AWS Certificate Manager](https://aws.amazon.com/certificate-manager).

-- **healthcheck-path**: Optional.
-Defines the path ALB health checks will occur.
+- **healthcheck-path**: Defines the path ALB health checks will occur.
 When omitted, `/` is used.

-- **port**: Optional.
-Defines the port the ALB is exposed.
+- **port**: Defines the port the ALB is exposed.
 When omitted, `80` is used for HTTP and `443` is used for HTTPS.

-- **scheme**: Required.
-Defines whether an ALB should be `internal` or `internet-facing`.
+- **scheme**: Defines whether an ALB should be `internal` or `internet-facing`.
 See [Load balancer scheme] in the AWS documentation for more details.

-- **security-groups**: Required.
-[Security groups](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html) that should be applied to the ALB instance.

-- **subnets**: Required.
-The subnets where the ALB instance should be deployed.
-Must include 2 subnets, each in a different [availability zone](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

-- **successCodes**: Optional.
-Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
+- **successCodes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
 When omitted, `200` is used.

-- **Tags**: Optional.
-Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.
+- **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.

 ## Building